Need an Internship? Students, you can find an internship for yourself!

 - Complete the internship according to the proposed timetable and schedule of hours

 - Meet regularly with the site supervisor to discuss progress

-- Present a final written report to the site supervisor by the last day of classes
+- Submit a final evaluation of your work from the site supervisor by the last day of classes

 Steps to enroll for an Internship